-At the application stage: you must demonstrate your intention to reside within 100 kilometres of the business (unless otherwise specified in your performance agreement) you intend to operate, and you must demonstrate your intention to reside in B.C. for the majority of time while on a work permit.
+At the application stage: you must demonstrate your intention to reside within 50 kilometres of the business you intend to operate (unless otherwise specified in your performance agreement).
+This distance is measured by the shortest available route by road.
+Travel between your home and your business must not require a journey across a body of water that would require a ferry trip of more than 30 minutes.
+You must also demonstrate your intention to reside in B.C. while you are on a work permit.

-In order to be approved for nomination:
+To be approved for nomination:

-- you must demonstrate that you have been residing within 100 kilometres of the business you operate in B.C. when you submit your final report for nomination. - you must also demonstrate that you have been physically present in B.C. for at least 75 per cent of the time while on a work permit.
+- you must demonstrate that you have been residing within 50 kilometres of the business you operate in B.C. when you submit your final report for nomination. - you must also demonstrate that you have been physically present in B.C. for at least 75 per cent of the time while on a work permit.
 For example, if you submit your final report 610 days (approximately 20 months) after arriving in B.C. with your valid work permit, you must demonstrate that you have been physically present in B.C. for at least 457 days (approximately 15 months) while operating your business.